-The Mojang Bug Tracker is the place where all bugs in Minecraft and other games created by Mojang Studios are reported, documented, and tracked.
-Please read the full guidelines very carefully before you proceed to create a bug report or participate on the bug tracker.
+The Mojang Bug Tracker (also known by its nickname Mojira) is the place where all bugs in Minecraft and other games created by Mojang Studios are reported, documented, and tracked.
+Read the full guidelines carefully before you create a bug report or participate on the bug tracker.

-If you need additional help with reporting a bug or have questions about the bug tracker, feel free to ask other players in the community by visiting our official Minecraft Discord, or visit one of the community sites linked here.
+If you need additional help with reporting a bug or have questions about the bug tracker, feel free to ask other players in the community by visiting our official Minecraft social channels or visit one of the community sites.

-The following kinds of issues are not bugs and are not allowed on the bug tracker:
+The following types of issues are not bugs and are not allowed on the bug tracker:

 - Minecraft account or payment issues

-If you have trouble accessing your Minecraft account, or if you have payment or purchase issues (including Realms and Marketplace), please contact Customer Support.
+If you have trouble accessing your Minecraft account, or if you have payment or purchase issues (including Realms and Marketplace), please contact Minecraft Support.
 We cannot help with this on the bug tracker.

 - Suggestions and feature requests

-If you want to suggest a new feature to Minecraft, or if you want to post a suggestion, please do so on the official Minecraft feedback site or visit one of the community links
+To suggest a new feature for Minecraft, or to post a suggestion, do so on the official Minecraft feedback site or visit one of the community links.

 - Parity issues introduced prior to the Buzzy Bees update

-If you want to report a parity issue (a difference between the different editions of the game), please review the official parity issue guidelines before doing so.
+To report a parity issue (a difference between the different editions of the game), review the official parity issue guidelines before doing so.
 If your report does not fulfill all of the criteria, it belongs on the official Minecraft feedback site.

-- Translation issues for Java Edition and the Minecraft Launcher
+- Translation issues for Minecraft: Java Edition and the Minecraft Launcher